bgoussen/BeeGUTS/docs/TRT_check.md

 ```
 <img src="figures/DOCS-trt-1.png" width="75%" />

-The function returns a plot that shows the value of the LDD50 at day 10 and
-its predicted value at day 27, together with a red dashed line that indicates
+The function returns a plot that shows the value of the LDD50 at day 10 and its predicted value at day 27, together with a red dashed line that
 helps discriminate the presence of TRT or not: if the LDD50 at day 27 is below
 the red line, TRT cannot be excluded.